joehunterdev/chord-finder/readme.md

 Scenario: - C Eb e () app should try to find the chord name by swithing bass note

-    This chord is Eb6sus2\C (Borader chord finding by switching bass note)
+    This chord is Eb6sus2\C (Broader chord finding by switching bass note)

     sus2 and sus4 chords.